Table of Contents Show

 - New York is very walkable, so don’t discount the option entirely.
 Distances, though, can be further than you thought, so check the average walking time on Google Maps.

 In 2013, New York City’s population soared to 19,651,127, and it’s still growing with an in-demand real-estate market.
 Naturally, the NYC transit system outranks any other transportation system in North America, and it stands among the largest in the world.
 Around 5.5 million people ride the subway daily, but New York City also has an extensive bus system to transport New Yorkers all across town.

-The subway trains run about every two to five minutes during rush hour, and every five to fifteen minutes during regular day hours.
-When heading home after a long night out (between 12:00 am to 5:00 am), expect twenty-minute intervals.
-As such, it’s important to not only have the subway map handy but to know departure times early.
+The subway trains run about two to five minutes during rush hour and every five to fifteen minutes during regular day hours.
+Expect twenty-minute intervals when heading home after a long night out (between 12:00 am to 5:00 am).
+As such, it’s essential to not only have the subway map handy but to know departure times early.
 Luckily, there are numerous subway apps to keep you updated and on the platform without a long wait.

-As much as New York is known for taxis; keep them at to minimal use and opt for public transportation instead.
-It’s affordable, quick, and converses most of the city.
+As much as New York is known for taxis, keep them at minimal use and opt for public transportation instead.
+It’s affordable, quick, and converses most of the City.

 But what about Google Maps, you might ask?
-As helpful as that app is calculating times and finding directions while you are on the fly; using Google Maps for a full picture of NYC on a phone or laptop screen does not hinder the issue of scale.
-I’ve never been able to use Google Maps to get a holistic spatial sense from place-to-place within the context of the five boroughs.
+As helpful as that app is in calculating times and finding directions while you are on the fly, using Google Maps for a full picture of NYC on a phone or laptop screen does not hinder the issue of scale.
+I’ve never been able to use Google Maps to get a holistic spatial sense from place to place within the context of the five boroughs.

 Since the island of Manhattan is only 13.4 miles long and 2.3 miles wide, you’d think getting from one place to another would be easy.
 But sometimes, public transit can be a, well, train wreck.